 - You get a notice because you owe taxes

-- Your unemployment agency send you a form 1099-G, but you didn’t file for unemployment
+- Your unemployment agency send you a Form 1099-G, but you didn’t file for an unemployment